tocco934/aws-foundry-ssl/README.md

 It may be that I end up removing the `A` and `AAAA` record settings in CloudFormation and rely on the upsert behaviour from the `systemd` timer's script to do it for us.

+In case your instance does change its IPv6 address, you'll currently manually need to update the `AAAA` record as well.

 ### Uplifting an Existing Deploy

 If you've already deployed Foundry, it's possible to uplift it to IPv6.
 After editing your VPC, subnets and route table, you also need to edit the EC2 Security Group's Incoming rules to add `::/0` for the HTTP, HTTPS, and custom port ranges in the Inbound rules (_except_  for `30000`).
 Then check the EC2's Network settings and auto-assign an IPv6 address to it.

 ### IPv6 Only

-IPv6 _only_ is certainly possible, still figuring that out as AWS will start charging for IPv4 addresses from January 2024.
+IPv6 _only_ is certainly possible, still figuring that out as AWS will start charging for IPv4 addresses from February 2024.
+Likely need to add VPC selection to the CloudFormation script to make that possible.

 ## Debugging Failed CloudFormation